SFarbolin/quartz/content/wishlist.md

 description: Literally just stuff I want
 tags:
 ---
+# General
+- Old brass instruments of pretty much any kind.
+I am specifically on the lookout for a small humidity gauge, like one from a humidor, to use for a

+# Specific Products
-Here's a bunch of stuff that I'd like to have in order of cost. (low to high)
+In order of cost (low to high)
 - [Tritium Vial (Green cuz it's the brightest)](https://tritiumworkshop.com/products/tritium-vial-1-5mm-3mm-9mm-xl-rectangle) ($17)
     - Tritium is just fricken cool.
 I've always wanted a little vial.
 I wouldn't wear it on a necklace or carry it on a keychain, but I'd absolutely put it on my shelf of cool materials.
 - [KNIPEX 8" TwinGrip Pliers (82 01 200)](https://www.amazon.com/KNIPEX-82-01-200-TwinGrip/dp/B097C98LCT) ($37)